 In response to the authority of Section 934 of WRDA 1986, the State of New York requested a reevaluation of the period of renourishment.
 This resulted in a 1993 report that approved three additional beach nourishments in 1996, 2000, and 2004.
-The project design was limited to a 100-foot berm, which was determined to be sufficient for hurricane and storm damage protection.
-The 1993 report also recommended a "reformulation study" to account for the changes to the project in the interest of storm damage reduction, and to identify a more cost-effective approach for addressing renourishment needs, and determine whether federal participation is needed for the project for an additional 50 years.
-Due to funding limitations, the Reformulation Study started in 2003 when NYSDEC and USACE signed a cost-share agreement.
+The project design was limited to a

-&lt;sup>13 Section 934 of WRDA 1986 extended the timeframe for providing periodic beach nourishment from fifteen to fifty years.
+&lt;sup>12 Section 934 of WRDA 1986 extended the timeframe for providing periodic beach nourishment from fifteen to fifty years.